 Willie Reed dies

-July 18, 2013: Willie Reed, who had changed his name to Willie Louis after the murder trial of Emmett Till and had moved to Chicago, died.
+July 18, 2013: Willie Reed died.
+He had had changed his name to Willie Louis after the murder trial and moved to Chicago.
 Louis, one of the last living witnesses for the prosecution in the Till case, died in Oak Lawn, Ill., a Chicago suburb.
 He was 76.

 Emmett Till Civil Rights Crimes Reauthorization Act of 2016